 - for bottlefed infants, consider experimenting with various infant formulas to see if there is one that makes the poos softer and easier to do

 Fruit juice (and in particular KiwiCrush), and some of the medicines used to treat constipation, are high in sugar.
 Make sure you or your child brushes their teeth after the juice or medicine.

 How can I increase the fibre in my child's diet?

 Fibre makes the poo softer and easier to do.
-Giving your child (aged over 15 months) more fibre in their diet can help prevent constipation and also treat short-term or very mild constipation.
+Giving your child more fibre in their diet can help prevent constipation and also treat short-term or very mild constipation.
 Fibre is also important long-term for regular bowel functioning.
-If your child has had constipation a long time, just increasing fibre without other treatment is unlikely to resolve the problem.
+If your child has had constipation a long time, just increasing fibre without other treatment is unlikely to fix their constipation.

 To add more fibre to your child's diet, you can:

 - give at least 3 servings of fruit each day - fruit with the skin on, such as apples, pears, plums, apricots, peaches and kiwifruit